ISO/IEC 9995: Physical division and reference grid

 The presence of a numeric section is not required by the standard.
-Also, the standard does not prevent a numeric section to be placed left of the alphanumeric section.
+Also, the standard does not prevent a numeric section from being placed left of the alphanumeric section.

 By means of the reference grid, each key can be identified by a unique combination of a letter (indicating the row) and a sequence of two digits (indicating the column).
-E.g., the key containing the digit one on several layouts is identified as “Key E01”.
-The labeling rules do allow for function keys to be arranged other than above of the alphanumeric section, or to be arranged in more than one row (thus, e.g. an AT keyboard is compliant to the standard):
+E.g., the key visually marked as "1" on several layouts is identified as “Key E01”.
+The labeling rules do allow for function keys to be arranged in a position other than above the alphanumeric section, or to be arranged in more than one row (thus, e.g. an AT keyboard is compliant to the standard):